 - Animorphs: In The Ellimist Chronicles, two Ketran flying crystal cities meet.
 One Ketran blurts out that the others are building a hydrofoil (which means the crystal requires less manpower to stay airborne) just as his counterpart exclaims that they're building a spacecraft.

 - In Hans Christian Andersen's story "The Goloshes of Fortune", the titular goloshes cause wishes to come true (although no one who wears them is aware of this property).
 A watchman puts them on and, looking up into a lieutenant's window, wishes he was the lieutenant.
 He enters the consciousness of the lieutenant — and the lieutenant, looking down enviously, wishes he was the watchman, which restores the watchman to himself.

-- The Prince and the Pauper: This is why the prince and the pauper decide to switch places inMark Twain's novel and its retellings.
+- The Prince and the Pauper: This is why the prince and the pauper decide to switch places in Mark Twain's novel and its retellings.

-- Sheldon's mom is too much of a religious nut for his taste (he still loves her), but he envies that Leonard's mother is rational, logical and a brilliant scientist herself.
+- Sheldon's mom is too much of a religious nut for his taste (he still loves her nonetheless) and he envies the Leonard's mother is rational, logical and a brilliant scientist herself.

 - The Musical Woman of the Year had a song called "The Grass is Always Greener" which is a duet between famous TV news personality Tess Harding and her ex-husband's second wife.
 They both extol the virtues of the other's life, with the wife excited about discos and celebrities, while Tess would love to make a pot roast or sew a button.

 You know Regis Philbin!
 That's So Wonderful!What's So Wonderful?
 First you take two asprin!

 - One version had Kathie Lee Gifford sing with her partner: